cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 Interoperability:
-: Due to the inconsistency of technical implementations and the heterogeneity of vendor-adopted technologies, it is difficult to establish a unified Digital Twin network system with a common technology in a network domain.
+: Due to the inconsistency of technical implementations and the heterogeneity of vendor-adopted technologies, it is difficult to establish a unified Network Digital Twin system with a common technology in a network domain.
-Therefore, it is needed firstly to propose a unified architecture of network digital twin, in which all components and functionalities are clear to all stakeholders; then define standardized and unified interfaces to connect all network twins via ensuring necessary compatibility.
+Therefore, it is needed firstly to propose a unified architecture of Network Digital Twin, in which all components and functionalities are clear to all stakeholders; then define standardized and unified interfaces to connect all network twins via ensuring necessary compatibility.